 - EpiPen (available as EpiPen Junior 150 mcg auto-injector and EpiPen 300 mcg auto-injector)

-- On some rare occasions, the prescriber may decide to issue a prescription for a vial of adrenaline, which is drawn by a patient and injected intramuscularly.
+On some rare occasions, the prescriber may decide to issue a prescription for a vial of adrenaline, which is drawn by a patient and injected intramuscularly.
 This, however, requires specific training.

-Emerade shortage the UK
+Emerade Shortage The UK

-(MHRA, 2019) Additionally The Medicines and Healthcare products Regulatory Agency (MHRA) issued two pharmacy recalls at a pharmacy level due to an error in one of the parts of Emerade auto-injector, which possibly ‘cause some pens to fail to activate and deliver adrenaline’ (MHRA, 2019).
-This, of course, will put more pressure on the supply of EpiPen auto-injector.
+(MHRA, 2019) Additionally, The Medicines and Healthcare products Regulatory Agency (MHRA) issued two pharmacy recalls at a pharmacy level due to an error in one of the parts of the Emerade auto-injector, which possibly ‘cause some pens to fail to activate and deliver adrenaline’ (MHRA, 2019).
+This, of course, will put more pressure on the supply of EpiPen auto-injectors.

 Similar to Epipen, ALK (the producer of Jext) was granted the right to extend the use of some Jext® 150 mcg and Jext® 300 mcg auto-injectors by four months beyond the expiry date.
-List of affected Jext auto-injectors can be found on Jext.co.uk
+A list of affected Jext auto-injectors can be found on Jext.co.uk

 Additionally, at the end of 2019, ALK began to import Jext® 300mcg Adrenaline Auto-Injectors from Austria.
 Pens imported from Austria come in the Austrian German language pack.
 Each Austrian device will be supplied in a clear envelope containing a UK Patient Information Leaflet.

-- It is important to avoid allergens at all times
+- It is important to avoid allergens at all times.

 - Check the batch number of your EpiPen or Jext and see if you can use it beyond the expiry date (refer to EpiPen website or Jext website) or speak to a pharmacist to find this information for you.

-- When switched from one to another auto-injector, watch training videos as each pen is used differently:
+- Emerade training video linkWhen switched from one to another auto-injector, watch training videos as each pen is used differently:

 The availability of generic EpiPen may help with shortages of this device.
 There is no news on generic EpiPen launch in UK/Europe.
-In the UK price for EpiPen auto-injectors are stable and not affected the supply issues.
+In the UK price for EpiPen auto-injectors are stable and not affected by the supply issues.